 "Okay, you're the King."
 Krista stuck her tongue out at him as she opened up the package.

 "Prince."
-Roo corrected her easily.
+Roo corrected her easily, with a teasing smile.

 "Pardon?" she looked up from her task of counting candies for his tea.